5 Reasons Why Revelation is Hard to Understand

-While studying Revelation and striving to grasp the timing of things, let us not forget the main point of the book – The Revelation of Jesus Christ!
-As always, be sure to have your Bible open as you read through our articles.
-May God bless you in the reading of His Word!
+So let’s dive in.
+In doing so, let us not forget the book’s main point – The Revelation of Jesus Christ!
+Be sure to have your Bible open as you read this article, and may God bless you in the reading of His Word!

 David Sheldon